chariotsolutions/phonegap-nfc/doc/CordovaCLI.md

 	$ npm install cordova -g

-Ensure you're version of cordova-cli is new enough
+Ensure your version of cordova-cli is new enough

 	$ cordova -v
 	2.8.14